-Spire’s consultants assisted Texas A&M University with its preproject planning process by providing cost analysis and estimating services, and schedule risk assessments for the $128 million Health Science Center in Bryan, Texas.
-The facility consisted of approximately 391,000 square feet, including two main buildings, a central plant and associated paved access drives, circulation lanes and parking areas.
+Spire’s consultants assisted Texas A&M University with its preproject planning process by providing cost analysis and estimating services, and schedule risk assessments for the $128 Million Health Science Center in Bryan, Texas.
+The facility is 391,000 square feet and includes two main buildings, a central plant and associated paved access drives, circulation lanes, and parking areas.
 Texas A&M University experienced issues during design of the Texas A&M Health Science Center.
-While working on this project, Spire as required to leverage its knowledge of both industry and institutional processes and procedures.
+While working on this project, Spire was required to leverage its knowledge of both industry and institutional processes and procedures.
 The architect’s and preconstruction contractor’s initial estimates had both come in over budget and varied significantly.
 These issues could have resulted in the owner not being able to obtain some or all of its funding for the project.